Knoxville High School (Illinois): Academics

 Knoxville High School is currently under Academic Early Warning Status.
 In 2009, 49% of students tested met or exceeded state standards.
 KHS did not make Adequate Yearly Progress in 2009 on the Prairie State Achievement Examination, a state test that is part of the No Child Left Behind Act.
 The school's average high school graduation rate between 1999 and 2009 was 95%.

 In 2009 the faculty was 69 teachers, averaging 15.0 years of experience, and of whom 30% held an advanced degree.
 The average class size was 14.3.
 The student to faculty ratio was 13.5.
 The district's instructional expenditure per student was $3,972.
 School enrollment decreased from 375 to 323 (14%) in the period of 1999-2009 As of 2013, the current student enrollment is 304.

 Athletics

 Knoxville High School competes in the Lincoln Trail Conference and is a member school in the Illinois High School Association.
 Its mascot is the Bullet Bird.
-The school is the home of the 2012 and 2013 IDTA State Champions for Class 1A Pom Dance.